hopecris31/Reddit_Transformer/README.md

 ## 🥹Phase 5: Training
 Once everything was passed in, we could train the model with the **trainer.train()** line.

-## 😎Phase 6: Evaluation and Output
+## 😎Phase 6: Evaluation
 Welp.
 The hard part is over.
 Because our model generates output, we decided to evaluate the perplexity, Evaluation Loss, and BLEU score.
-We are also in the process of getting the model to generate output.